CHADDER – LAUGHING KOOKABURRA

 They have adapted well to human development and often inhabit suburban areas, which provide both food and shelter.

 Scientific Name: Dacelo novaeguineae

-Sex: sexes similar; females slightly larger with less blue to the
+Sex: both sexes look similar, females slightly larger

 Weight: 13-16 oz.